 Written in 1927 by Virginia Woolf, the novel Orlando, A Biography is part fantasy, part satire, part inquiry into the nature of gender—and at its heart, the story of a person in search of their true identity.

-This adaptation is written by Michelle Deines, and is very much a work in progress.
-Woolf’s novel is a sprawling, comic epic that spans four centuries, two continents, and dozens of characters, some historical (Shakespeare, Queen Elizabeth I, Alexander Pope), and some fictional.
-This new stage adaptation will feature a fantastic ensemble of actors who will tackle this cast of multiple characters
+Ahead of its time, Woolf’s novel is a sprawling, comic epic that spans four centuries, two continents, and dozens of characters, some historical (Shakespeare, Queen Elizabeth I, Alexander Pope), and some fictional, all of whom help Orlando on his/her search for identity.

-This reading is made possible by the generous support of the City of Vancouver.
+Our December workshop and reading was made possible by the generous support of the City of Vancouver.

-Special thank you to Bard on the Beach Shakespeare Festival.
+Special thank you to Stacey Menzies, Claire Sakaki and the Bard on the Beach Shakespeare Festival.